Skip To Main Content

 Nuclear Science Center

-The Nuclear Science Center is a multidisciplinary research and education center supporting basic and applied research in nuclear-related field of science and technology.
-The reactor is designed for irradiation of samples and is used to produce radioisotopes for industry, medical, and academic users.
+The Nuclear Science Center is a multidisciplinary research and education center supporting basic and applied research in the nuclear-related field of science and technology.
+The reactor is designed for the irradiation of samples and is used to produce radioisotopes for industry, medical, and academic users.
 Working with the Center for Chemical Characterization and Analysis, the NSC uses neutron activation to identify trace metals in materials.
 Users include the TAMU College of Veterinary Medicine, Department of Horticulture, and Department of Soil and Crop Sciences.
 Commercial users include industrial tracer companies, oilfield services companies, private research companies testing wear of metallic parts, radioactive medical isotope users.

 Facilities and Instruments